TGR: Programme format

 The programme is generally presented by a single newsreader with additional newsreaders for the sports news.
 Most items are made up of reports and are generally preceded and followed by the correspondent reporting live from the scene of the report.
-It is a local news bulletin: the news only concerns the region to which the edition belongs (21 editions for 20 regions: for the Trentino-Alto Adige region two different news programs are broadcast, TGR Trento for the Trentino area and TGR Bolzano for the Alto Adige area) and the program only airs in the relevant region through Rai 3 channel.
+It is a local news bulletin: the news only concerns the region to which the edition belongs (21 editions for 20 regions: for the Trentino-Alto Adige region two different news programs are broadcast, TGR Trento for the Trentino area and TGR Bolzano for the Alto Adige area) and the program only airs in the relevant region through the Rai 3 channel.
 The programme airs at 14:00 and at 19:30 and lasts 20 minutes.
-There is also a third edition, shorter, lasting about five minutes, called "Edizione della notte" (night time edition) that airs at around 23:30 but sometime a bit later.
+There is also a third edition, shorter, lasting about five minutes, called "Edizione della notte" (night-time edition) that airs at around 23:30 but sometimes a bit later.
 The programme is followed by a weather report known as Meteo.

 Daily programme

-Rai also produces other programmes with TGR brand, for a local or national audience.
+Rai also produces other programmes with the TGR brand, for a local or national audience.